 NCCEH advises agencies who are hiring for a dedicated SOAR caseworker position to request a writing sample during the interview process.
-Please contact soar@ncceh.org with further questions about qualifications and job descriptions.
+Please contact Emily Carmody at soar@ncceh.org with further questions about qualifications and job descriptions.

 What is the average caseload for a dedicated SOAR caseworker position?